 What’s the best beverage before bed?

 The best beverage before bed is chamomile tea.
-It’s packted with antioxidants and helps deal with stress and anxiety.
+It’s packed with antioxidants and helps deal with high cortisol levels, stress and anxiety.
 Also, chamomile tea may help people with insomnia sleep better at night.

 Moreover, you could add lemon juice to your chamomile.
 Lemon juice is particularly high in vitamin C and other antioxidants.
 Most noteworthy, it’s pretty low in calories, as it has almost no sugar.
 So, it’s a great fruit juice for weight loss.